 Hummus is yet another creamy paste that is quite popular in Levantine cuisine.
 It pairs perfectly with crunchy veggies or pita bread like every other Levantine paste.
 The flavour of hummus can be described as rich and robust, given the presence of garlicky notes that give it its aromatic taste.

-As previously mentioned, hummus needs tahini to be made into the creamy texture of a dipping paste.
+As previously mentioned, hummus needs tahini to be added to the creamy texture of a dipping paste.
 It is made by cooking chickpeas until they soften a little, then they get mashed and blended with tahini, garlic, olive oil, and lemon juice.
 Although it consists of tahini, it has a distinctive flavour that cannot be compared to other sauces.

 4. Toumeyya